u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/point_of_sale/payment_methods/terminals/stripe.rst

    - Find your payment terminal serial number under the device or on `Stripe's dashboard
      <https://dashboard.stripe.com>`_.

-Connect Stripe to Odoo
+Connect Stripe to Thrive Bureau ERP
 ----------------------

 Click :guilabel:`Connect Stripe`.
 Doing so redirects you automatically to a configuration page.
-Fill in all the information to create your Stripe account and link it with Odoo.
+Fill in all the information to create your Stripe account and link it with Thrive Bureau ERP.
 Once the forms are completed, the API keys (:guilabel:`Publishable Key` and :guilabel:`Secret Key`) can be retrieved on **Stripe's** website.
-To do so, click :guilabel:`Get your Secret and Publishable keys`, click the keys to copy them, and paste them into the corresponding fields in Odoo.
+To do so, click :guilabel:`Get your Secret and Publishable keys`, click the keys to copy them, and paste them into the corresponding fields in Thrive Bureau ERP.
 Your terminal is ready to be configured in a POS.

 .. image:: stripe/stripe-connect.png